 Which sport is America's true national pastime: Football or baseball?

-According to the latest Harris Poll, 33 percent of people surveyed say football is their favorite sport.
+According to the latest Gallup Poll, 37 percent of adults surveyed say football is their favorite sport.
 It's no surprise why.
 Some of the world's best athletes compete in football.
-No one is supposed to move with the speed and power that those monstrous human beings do.
-350-pound men thunder down the field and crash into one another.
+No one is supposed to move with the speed and power that those monstrous human beings do–350-pound men thunder down the field and crash into one another.
 As brutal as it is, fans revel in the violence, cheering on their warriors as they clash with other teams on the field of battle.

 Football may be popular, but it doesn't necessarily mean it's America's sport.
 Baseball is ingrained in American culture.
-Americans grow up eating apple pie, drinking IPAs, and tossing around a baseball with the old man.
-Its popularity exploded in the early 20th century and has never strayed far from the national conscience.
+Americans grow up eating apple pie, drinking macro-lagers, and tossing around a baseball with the old man.
+Baseball's popularity exploded in the early 20th century and has not strayed far from the national conscience since.

-Football has become a talked about sport, but baseball is America's pastime.
+Football is a popular sport, but baseball is America's pastime.

 Football is fast-paced, hard-hitting and exciting.
-Baseball has become bogged down with slow-moving action, and archaic unwritten rules that deter from the on-field product.
+Baseball is bogged down with slow-moving action and archaic, unwritten rules that deter from the on-field product.

-The keyword in "America's pastime" is "past."
 Baseball's slow trod was meant for another era, an era that demanded less physical talent.
-Today's athletes are bigger, stronger and faster.
-Football gives them a place to show those skills off.
-In a world that craves instant gratification, football provides short bursts of action that keep people coming back for more.
+Today's athletes are bigger, stronger and faster, and football gives them a place to show those skills off.
+In a world that craves instant gratification, football provides short bursts of action that keep people coming back.

-Baseball is a grind to follow with its 162-game season.
-Football is more popular and knows to keep people wanting more.
+Baseball is also a grind to follow with its 162-game season.
+Every game and every play matters in football.
+People want more!

-People like to complain about the length of the season, but if you're a real sports fan, it is one of the great things about baseball.
-There aren't many days during the season when there's no baseball going on.
-When it comes to baseball, too much of a good thing doesn't exist.
+People like to complain about the length of the season, but if you're a real sports fan, you know this is one of the great things about baseball.
+During baseball season, hardly a day goes by without at least one game.
+When it comes to this sport, too much of a good thing doesn't exist.

-Having so many games also allows fans to enjoy the sport at their leisure—and without breaking the bank.
-NFL games easily run into the hundreds of dollars when it's all said and done.
-But baseball games are some of the most affordable tickets on the market.
+Having so many games also allows fans to enjoy the baseball at their leisure—and without breaking the bank.
+NFL game tickets can easily run into the hundreds of dollars, but baseball games have the most affordable tickets on the market.
 You can head to the park, have a hot dog, a couple of beverages, and still have cash left over to save for another game.
-The baseball stadium experience is the best stadium experience in all of professional sports.
-The natural breaks in the game make it perfect to be to have a friendly conversation with whoever is there with you.
+Plus, the baseball stadium experience is the best in all of professional sports.
+The natural breaks in the game make it perfect to be to have a friendly conversation with whoever you want.

-Sometimes, you fear for your life at football stadiums.
+Sometimes, you fear for your life at football stadiums with the mix of alcohol and brutish violence.
 Baseball is a much more relaxed environment.